-The epic winter of 2014 turned Lake Superior’s big water to big ice making ideal conditions for exploring the dramatic cliffs on a Pictured Rocks winter camping trip.
+An epic winter on the shore of Lake Superior in 2014 turned the big water to big ice, and made ideal conditions for exploring the dramatic cliffs of Pictured Rocks National Lakeshore during a weekend campout.

-This article was featured in the February 2016 issue of Traverse, Northern Michigan’s Magazine.
-Get your copy for more travel ideas!
+Featured in the February 2016 issue of Traverse Magazine.
+Get your copy.

 The trail was, for the most part, invisible—not too many travelers this time of year.
 So we headed off through the forest keeping eyes peeled for the little blue trail markers stuck into the trees.
 We got started a little later than we’d hoped, so by the time we dealt with one of the sleds tipping over multiple times and losing the trail a couple of times and finally abandoning the trail all together, it was late afternoon when we arrived at Mosquito Beach.